pangyemeng/myjob/pyspider/docs/apis/self.crawl.md

         'itag': 'v223'
     }
 ```
 > Change the value of itag after you modified the script and click run button again.
-It doesn't matter if not set before.
+It don't matter if not set before.

 * `auto_recrawl` - when enabled, task would be recrawled every `age` time. _default: False_ <a name="auto_recrawl" href="#auto_recrawl">¶</a>